Watchdog says HQ2 incentives might be more than double Amazon’s estimate as lawmakers try to block them

 Other subsidies will directly benefit Amazon, but there are questions about their total value.

-New York City projects Amazon could benefit from existing economic development programs — including one focused on spurring job growth outside of Manhattan — to the tune of $897 million through 2038, though it was not immediately clear what level of employment or investment that projection was tied to.
-The city, in a news release, said the company could be in line for property tax abatements related to real estate development worth $386 million.
+New York City projects Amazon could benefit from existing economic-development programs — including one focused on spurring job growth outside of Manhattan — to the tune of $897 million through 2038, though it was not immediately clear what level of employment or investment that projection was tied to.
+The city, in a news release, said the company could be in line for property-tax abatements related to real-estate development worth $386 million.

 Amazon, in a news release announcing its new headquarters Tuesday, said it intends to apply for those incentives, but did not quantify them.